andywillekens/nuxt-dockerized-boilerplate/README.md

 - [x] I want to set up a minimal starter style
 - [x] I want to test wich settings are actually used, cleaning up Dockerfile & docker-compose.local.yml
 - [X] I want to also deploy this on vercel or any other service without docker causing issues.
-- [ ] I want to add GraphQL to the nuxt API
-- [ ] I want to fetch and display the GraphQL data
-- [ ] I want to seperate the GraphQL queries